VanL/psf-bylaws/bylaws.md

 removed subject to a vote of no confidence by the at-large Directors.
 In all other respects Officer Directors shall be as at-large Directors.

+**Section 5.5.2 Term Limits for Directors.**
+No director shall serve more than six consecutive years.
+If a director has served for six years, that director shall become eligible again serve on the Board of Directors when the directors are seated following the election of the at-large directors in the following calendar year.

 **Section 5.6.
 Resignation and Removal of Directors.** A director may resign at any time upon written request to the corporation.
 Furthermore, any director or the entire Board of Directors may be removed,